Library signage design

 Engaging Users Through Interactive Feedback

 For this particular project, we designed a Talk-Back board to explore how often students engage with our library shelves and whether they find them easy to navigate.
 We provided a table with different frequency options, and students placed stickers under the choices that best reflected how often they explored and used the library stacks.
-They were also encouraged to write additional comments on sticky notes to explain their answers.
-The results were insightful, revealing that students were more likely to explore the shelves than we had initially expected.
-The board remained in the lobby for a week, and the feedback was carefully documented for future reference and decision-making.

 This board also highlighted some barriers that prevent students from exploring the stacks, despite their interest.
 Factors such as a lack of clear information and signage about the contents of each section, as well as uninviting shelf areas, were among the reasons mentioned.
 These findings are important in helping us create a more inviting and informative library environment.